ytyeoh/toyota/content/blog/hilux.en.md

 [safety]
    [[safety.link]]
-     title= "Toyota Safety Sense Pre-Collision System (PCS)*" description= "Avoids or mitigates frontal collisions by alerting the driver and automatically applies the brakes when there is a risk of collision.
-<br>*Driver remains solely responsible for safe driving at all times.
+     title= "Toyota Safety Sense Pre-Collision System (PCS)*" description= "Avoids or mitigates frontal collisions by alerting the driver and automatically applies the brakes when there is a risk of collision.<br>*Driver remains solely responsible for safe driving at all times." img= "hilux-18"
-     img= "hilux-18"
    [[safety.link]]
      title= "Toyota Safety Sense Lane Departure Alert (LDA) with Yaw Assist*" description= "Alerts when you are out of the lane unintentionally and applies additional brake force to the inner wheels to correct your Hilux’s direction.
-Less swaying, safer driving.
-<br>*Driver remains solely responsible for safe driving at all times.
-<br>For illustration purposes only."
+Less swaying, safer driving.<br>*Driver remains solely responsible for safe driving at all times. <br>For illustration purposes only." img= "hilux-19"
-     img= "hilux-19"
    [[safety.link]]
-     title= "Toyota Safety Sense Dynamic Radar Cruise Control (DRCC)*" description= "At speeds above 30 km/h, it maintains a safe distance with the preceding vehicle and brakes automatically when the car ahead slows down."
-<br>*Driver remains solely responsible for safe driving at all times.
+     title= "Toyota Safety Sense Dynamic Radar Cruise Control (DRCC)*" description= "At speeds above 30 km/h, it maintains a safe distance with the preceding vehicle and brakes automatically when the car ahead slows down.<br>*Driver remains solely responsible for safe driving at all times.<br>For illustration purposes only." img= "hilux-20"
-<br>For illustration purposes only.
-     img= "hilux-20"
    [[safety.link]]
      title= "Panoramic View Monitor (PVM)*"
      description= "The 360° PVM allows you to be aware of hazards surrounding your Hilux.
-Useful when parking, especially in narrow and tight spaces."
-<br>*Optional accessory.
-Available for Double Cab variants only.
+Useful when parking, especially in narrow and tight spaces.<br>*Optional accessory.
+Available for Double Cab variants only." img= "hilux-21"
-     img= "hilux-21"
    [[safety.link]]
      title= "Blind Spot Monitor (BSM) with Rear Cross Traffic Alert (RCTA)"